bengawith/mills/README.md

 # Mill Dash

 Mill Dash is a comprehensive production dashboard for CSS Support Systems.
-It provides real-time monitoring, data analysis, and maintenance tracking for milling machines.
+It provides a solution for real-time monitoring, data analysis, and maintenance tracking for milling machines.

 ## Features